-Rarely, some people find they have problems with leakage (incontinence).
+Rarely, some people find it difficult to control their bowel, and some leakage (incontinence) can happen.
 There are many effective treatments and ways of managing changes in bowel habits after pelvic radiotherapy.

 Talk to your doctor or specialist nurse if you have any of these ongoing problems.